hamzafoy/biryani-animate/README.md

 ## Installation

-1. Run `npm install biryani-animate`
+1. Run `npm install biryani-animate`.
-2. Import using `import AnimatedCookingPot from 'biryani-animate'`
+2. Import using `import AnimatedCookingPot from 'biryani-animate'`.
 3. Enjoy a *starting state* of animated flames underneath the pot & a `:hover` animation of steam rising from the pot as the lid is raised.